Artoriuz/ArtCNN/README.md

 ![Model Architecture](./Images/model_architecture.png "Model Architecture")

 The main variant of the shader is offered in 3 sizes, these are meant to "respect" the source and generate fairly neutral outputs:
 - `C4F64`: This has 4 internal convolution layers with 64 filters each.
+Probably too slow on most GPUs.
 - `C4F32`: This has 4 internal convolution layers with 32 filters each.
+You need a relatively decent GPU to run this well.
 - `C4F16`: This has 4 internal convolution layers with 16 filters each.
+You should be able to run this on most modern GPUs.

 ## Technical Details
 The models were trained on an anime dataset containing screenshots from the following shows: